VIOLET-BOSIRE/phase1FinalProject/README.md

     None at the moment.
     Should you find any, please reach out via the developer contact provided below.

-Reach out to me via: E-mailviolet.bosire@student.moringa.com• Phone 0700411123
+Reach out to me via: E-mail violet.bosire@student.moringa.com• Phone 0700411123

 This project is licensed under the MIT License Copyright ©2022 Violet Bosire